Who is the ENGIE Group’s Ombudsman?

 Subsequently, in accordance with the transposition into French law of the 2013 European Directive on consumer mediation, her appointment was officially confirmed on September 16, 2025, by a joint commission composed of representatives from the ENGIE Group and consumer associations, with no casting vote.

-She then submitted her application for accreditation to the Commission for the Evaluation and Monitoring of Consumer Mediation (CECMC), a State commission established under the law, on September 30, 2025.
 Her independence is thus guaranteed and results from compliance with the legal provisions set out in the French Consumer Code.

-Elisabeth Trocard serves as Ombudsman for the ENGIE Group in all disputes involving companies, professionals, local authorities, associations, and suppliers of the Group.
+• Ombudsman for ENGIE Group in all disputes involving companies, professionals, local authorities, associations, and suppliers of the Group.

 You may refer a matter to the Ombudsman for ENGIE Group via the online referral form or by postal mail.